Chiral and isospin breaking in the two-flavor Schwinger Model

-The paper is organised as follows.
-In Secs.~\ref{sec:SM} and \ref{sec:WI} we review the known analytical predictions for the two-flavour Schwinger model and the chiral Ward identities in the absence of spontaneous chiral symmetry breaking, respectively.
-In Sec.~\ref{sec:EFT} we introduce a low-energy effective theory, based on a non-linear sigma model with a dilaton field, that describes the dynamics of the lightest degrees of freedom: the scalar singlet and the triplet of pseudoscalar mesons.
+The paper is organized as follows.
+In Secs.~\ref{sec:SM} and \ref{sec:WI} we review the known analytical predictions for the two-flavor Schwinger model and the chiral Ward identities in the absence of spontaneous chiral symmetry breaking, respectively.
+In Sec.~\ref{sec:EFT} we introduce a low-energy effective theory, based on a nonlinear $\sigma$ model with a dilaton field, that describes the dynamics of the lightest degrees of freedom: the scalar singlet and the triplet of pseudoscalar mesons.
 We also add the pseudoscalar singlet through the $\mathrm{U}(1)_A$ anomaly and derive an exact prediction of the isospin breaking corrections in the pseudoscalar meson spectrum.
-In Secs.~\ref{sec:schwinger-lattice} we review our lattice setup, and in \ref{sec:num} we present our numerical results in the isospin symmetric limit as well as for non-degenerate fermion masses.
+In Sec.~\ref{sec:schwinger-lattice} we review our lattice setup, and in Sec.~\ref{sec:num} we present our numerical results in the isospin symmetric limit as well as for nondegenerate fermion masses.
 We present our conclusions in Sec.~\ref{sec:conclu}.

-\section{The $N_f=2$ Schwinger Model}
+\section{The $N_f=2$ Schwinger model}

 The Lagrangian of the $N_{f}=2$ Schwinger model is given by\footnote{We assume a vanishing $\theta$ vacuum, $\theta=0$, throughout the paper.}